Experimental Feature

 <entry-point-name> = "<module.path>:<plugin-instance-name>"

-Step 6: Use your plugin
+Step 6: Install and use your plugin locally

 # From the plugin directory